Best daily deals

 Since the discontinued Samsung Galaxy Buds Pro, Samsung’s earbuds have adopted a rounded, playful design that unifies the lineup.
 At a glance, strangers to Samsung may have trouble differentiating between the Galaxy Buds 2 Pro and Buds 2.
 Most obviously, the Galaxy Buds 2 Pro has a grippy, rubberized coating that contrasts the slippery, glossy coating on the Buds 2.
 The Bud 2 Pro case is a dust magnet, while fingerprints tend to grease up the Galaxy Buds 2 case.

-Samsung provides three sets of silicone ear tips (small, medium, large) for either pair of Galaxy Buds.
+Samsung provides three sets of silicone ear tips (small, medium, and large) for either pair of Galaxy Buds.
 Both mobile apps include an ear tip fit test to ensure that you’ve chosen the right set.
 We like that Samsung’s ear tips have built-in guards to prevent ear wax from clogging up the actual speaker grille.
 Attention to detail like this helps Samsung’s in-ears stand out from cheaper products.

 The Samsung Galaxy Buds 2 noise canceling true wireless earbuds with one 'bud out of the open, angled charging case.